ScottPlot/ScottPlot.NET/content/faq/data-gaps/index.md

 ---
-Title: Plot Data Containing Gaps - ScottPlot FAQ
+Title: How to Plot Data with Gaps - ScottPlot FAQ
 Description: How to use ScottPlot to display data containing gaps
 ---

+# How to Plot Data with Gaps

-## Scatter Plots Support Gaps with NaN
+### Scatter Plots Support Gaps with NaN

 Users can place `NaN` inside the data arrays of scatter plots to simulate missing data.
 The `OnNaN` field must be set to `Gap` to add NaN support and prevent runtime exceptions.
 See the [ScottPlot, NaN, and Infinity](../nan) page for additional information.